desrod/juju-sosreport/README.md

 ```

-You can then copy this into your inventory file and edit as needed (see juju-inventory.yaml here for a working example).
+You can then copy this into your inventory file and edit as needed (see `juju-inventory.yaml` in this repository for a working example).

 To run the sosreport collection across your units, just run: